wilczynski-jakub/recruitment-spreadsheet/README.md

 <br>
 Thanks to certain formulas (e.g. showing the candidates' age instead of a date of birth, merging all columns with phone numbers, etc.) this format is much more accessible for the recruiters.
 <br><br>
+<i>(Of course, this can be done through formulas automatically - without copying; however: copying is a much safer option, as the order of the "raw data" won't affect this sheet.
+Moreoever, the recruiters don't have to be aware of all the formulas.)</i>
+<br><br>
 Next step is to assign a recruiter to each candidate:
 <br>
 !["CANDIDATES" sheet (3)](screenshots/candidates3.png)